sameersaeed/chip8-emulator/README.md

 # CHIP-8 Interpreter

-an interpreter for the CHIP-8 programming language written in C++. uses SDL for graphics
+an interpreter for the CHIP-8 programming language written in C++. uses SDL for input/graphics
+<br><br>
+CHIP-8 was first introduced in the 1970s. many famous clasic games like Tetris, Pac-Man, Pong, etc. were ported to it
+<br><br>
+this is an interpreter and not an emulator because the CHIP-8 isn't a physical machine being emulated, but rather a virutal machine running CHIP-8 programs
 <br><br>